-Students studying physics develop skills in numeracy, analysis and problem solving which makes them highly sought after by employers and universities.
-As one of the most respected A-Levels, physics students are found working in an unparalleled variety of careers.
-During the course, students will study how physics plays a role in area as diverse as diagnostic techniques in hospitals, electrical and sound engineering, metrology and architecture to name a few.
+As a physics student, you will develop skills in numeracy, analysis and problem solving - all highly sought after by employers and universities.
+As one of the most respected A-Levels, physics students are found working in an unparalleled variety of careers and can command salaries far higher than the national average.
+During the course, you will study how physics plays a role in areas as diverse as diagnostic techniques in hospitals, electrical and sound engineering, metrology and architecture to name a few.

 Developing Practical Skills in Physics